Chesapeake Bay Bridge: Tolls and fees

 Operated by the MDTA, the bridge has a one-way toll (eastbound) of $4.00 for two-axle vehicles; vehicles with a Maryland E-ZPass pay $2.50.
 Previously the bridge had a one-way (eastbound) toll of $6.00 for two-axle vehicles (raised from $4 on July 1, 2013); vehicles with E-ZPass that were enrolled in the Bay Bridge Commuter Plan paid $2.10 (raised from $1 on July 1, 2013).

 Tolls were collected in both directions until April 1989, when tolls were doubled and only collected in the Eastbound direction.

+In 2005, E-ZPass lanes were added at the Chesapeake Bay Toll Plaza.

 All-electronic tolling began on May 12, 2020, with tolls payable through E-ZPass or Video Tolling, which uses automatic license plate recognition.

 The MDTA previously provided transportation across the bridge for nervous drivers, but that role is now filled by private companies.

 Bay Bridge Walk and Run

 While there are no pedestrian facilities on the bridge, the Bay Bridge Walk and Governor's Bay Bridge Run used to afford an opportunity to cross the bridge on foot, usually on the first Sunday in May.
 The events took place on the eastbound span, which was closed to vehicles while two-way traffic shared the westbound span.
 Participants started on the east end of the bridge (on Kent Island) and proceeded west to the finish near the toll plaza.
 WMATA and MTA transit buses transported participants between outlying parking areas and the start and finish points.

 The run, a 10K race across the bridge, is held early in the morning before the walk.
 It is conducted by the Annapolis Striders, a local running organization, and controlled by the MDTA and Maryland Department of Natural Resources.
 Proceeds went to the Chesapeake Bay Trust in support of the bay.

 The first walk was held in 1975, when a Towson Boy Scout leader asked Governor Marvin Mandel if his troop could walk across the bridge during maintenance.
 The annual walk was canceled for the first time in 1980 due to poor weather conditions, and later saw frequent cancellations throughout the 2000s.
 During this period the walk was canceled in: